“Joyful and sophisticated”

 Scottish and Irish Music Enlivened by Uncommon Instrumentation, Top-Notch Arrangements and Remarkable Musicianship

-BRASS LASSIE will be recording early in 2018.
+BRASS LASSIE will be releasing a studio album in 2018.

 BRASS LASSIE's members come from a broad world of expertise and experience: Traditional music, big bands, show bands, jazz, orchestral, step-dance, world music.

 Laura MacKenzie - wooden flutes, whistles, concertina, pipes, vocals; founder